 Prior to his role at NASA, George served as Executive Director of the National Space Society (NSS), a space policy and advocacy group that was founded by Apollo program leader Wernher von Braun and the journalist Hugh Downs.

-Currently, George serves on the board of Virgin Unite USA, the non-profit foundation of the Virgin Group.
-He is also a member of the World Economic Forum’s Global Agenda Council on Space Security; an advisory board member of the Rotary National Award for Space Achievement Foundation; a fellow of the UK’s Royal Aeronautical Society; and an associate fellow of AIAA.
-He previously chaired the Reusable Launch Vehicle Working Group for the FAA’s Commercial Space Transportation Advisory Committee.
-He served for four years on the Board of Trustees of Princeton University, the board of Virgin Unite USA, and the World Economic Forum’s Global Agenda Council on Space Security.
+Currently, George serves as co-Chair of the World Economic Forum’s Global Future Council on Space Technologies.
+He is a member of Caltech’s Space Innovation Council, Princeton’s Mechanical and Aerospace Engineering Department Advisory Council, and the advisory board of the Rotary National Award for Space Achievement.
+He is a fellow of the UK Royal Aeronautical Society and an associate fellow of AIAA.
+He previously chaired the Reusable Launch Vehicle Working Group for the FAA’s Commercial Space Transportation Advisory Committee, and has served on the Board of Trustees of Princeton University, the board of Virgin Unite USA, and the World Economic Forum’s Global Agenda Council on Space Security.

 George has testified on American space policy before the United States Senate, the United States House of Representatives, and the President’s Commission on Implementation of United States Space Exploration Policy.
 Space News selected him as one of 12 “People to Watch” in the space industry.